research projects

 document assests; (iii) adaptive data cleaning; and (iv) business-driven

 data integration.
-The network has been funded till 2014.
-I have been the
+The network was funded till 2014.
+I was the

 associate director of the network.
-My projects within this network focus on
+My projects within this network continue

-text mining and natural language processing.
-Specifically, together with Giuseppe Carenini, we focus on feature extraction
+and focus on text mining and natural language processing.
+Specifically, together with Giuseppe Carenini, we have done extensive research

 and conversation identification from informal documents such as emails,